yangdeal/nodeDevQuickStart/Readme.md

     git push -u origin master
     ```

-## Other team members
+## How to use

+The API link is http://localhost:3000.
+When making change in the working directory, it reflect by a simple browser refresh.

+Dynamodb console can be access by http://localhost:8000/shell.
+In the code, no special setting is required while serverless offline plugin used.

-1. Git clone your team code repo
+1. Git clone your team code repo (initialled from getting start)
 2. run commands
     ```bash
     docker build -t nodeDevQuickStart Docker